Going overseas to get married

 - getting your marriage recognised in Australia

-- becoming an Australian citizenship though marriage
+- becoming an Australian citizen though marriage

 If you need advice specific to your destination, contact their embassy, high commission or consulate.